 Learning to live with diabetes can be challenging, especially for children.
 Kids don't like feeling different from their peers.

-We are pleased to offer a Camp Too Sweet program for children and young adults (ages 8 to 16) who have Type 1 or Type 2 diabetes.
+We are pleased to offer the Camp Too Sweet program for children ages 8 to 16 who have type 1 or type 2 diabetes.
 This week-long summer program teaches young people with diabetes the self-management skills that they need to take care of themselves.

 Our camp is staffed by experienced counselors and graduates of outdoor recreation programs.
-Additionally, Camp Too Sweet is supported by Erica Reynolds, M.D., pediatric endocrinologist with Carilion Clinic Children's Hospital, who is on-site at the camp and by James Bailey III, M.D., endocrinologist with Endocrinology Associates, Inc., who is available on-call during the camp.
-Licensed healthcare providers monitor the campers' diabetes management 24 hours a day.
+Additionally, Camp Too Sweet is supported by Erica Reynolds, M.D., Carilion Children’s pediatric endocrinologist, who is on-site at the camp.
+Licensed health care providers monitor the campers' diabetes management 24 hours a day.